- Red Lion

 9 Brook Street

 This pub was completely refurbished in 2013 and reopened after several years of closure.
 The main bar spans the front of the pub with double bay windows and a real fire.
 There is a small lounge at the back.
 Carpeted and cosy throughout.
-Cobs are served Mon-Sat.
+There's a lawn with benches at the rear.

 - Park Inn